elManto/elmanto.github.io/posts/welcome.md

 # The Derby of Static Software Testing: Joern vs CodeQl

 Albeit I have to confess that my first temptation when looking for bugs in a source code file is to start to grep for `memcpy` or similar things, recently I had fun with two awesome tools for static software testing, namely, [Joern](https://joern.io/) and [CodeQl](https://codeql.github.com/).
-Both the tools share a similar phylosophy, that is, exporting an expressive domain-specific language to capture some code patterns and let the analyst interact with the code.
+Both the tools share a similar philosophy, that is, exporting an expressive domain-specific language to capture some code patterns and let the analyst interact with the code.
 In this quick blogpost, I will present some of the differences that I noticed when playing with the two tools, trying to give some indications and use-cases for each of the two.

 ### Scope